-Director Role Biography Number of Directorships (excluding RBCEL) David Buckley (Residency: UK) Chair of RBCEL Board and Nomination Committee Member of Audit, Risk, Human Resources and Nomination Committees David Buckley is the current RBCEL Board Chair and a member of the Board Committees, He has worked in the financial services sector for 30 years with extensive experience both as a senior executive across a number of financial institutions as well as a range of non- executive director positions.
+Director Role Biography Number of Directorships (excluding RBCEL) David Buckley (Residency: UK) Chair of RBCEL Board and Nomination Committee Member of Audit, Risk and Human Resources Committees David Buckley is the current RBCEL Board Chair and a member of the Board Committees, He has worked in the financial services sector for 30 years with extensive experience both as a senior executive across several financial institutions as well as a range of non-executive director positions.
 Mr. Buckley's non-executive experience includes roles at CIBC World Markets plc and Redwood Bank (non- executive Chair).
 Mr Buckley's executive career included senior management roles at Goldman Sachs International where he was the International Head of the Global Banking Group, London and Morgan Stanley International where he was International Treasurer and CEO of Morgan Stanley Bank International.
-1 Internal RBC Non- Executive Directorship 3 External Non-Executive Directorships Nicola Mumford (Residency: UK) (Resigned 8 th November 2023) Chair of Human Resources Committee and Nomination Committee Member of Audit Committee and Risk Committees Ms Mumford is a qualified solicitor who spent her executive career within private practice where she became the Senior Director and Managing Partner of the London Office of an international law firm.
-Her role as a Senior Litigation Partner in the Dispute Resolution Group including advising high profile entities including financial services organisations.
-As a non-executive, Ms Mumford has particular expertise in talent management and remuneration enabling her to assist RBC as Chair of the Human Resources Committee of RBC Europe Limited.
-No other directorships Caroline Taylor (Residency: UK) (Appointed 8 th November 2023 Chair of Human Resources Committee Member of Audit, Risk and Nomination Committees Ms Taylor's executive career was primarily based at Goldman Sachs where she built and managed a global portfolio within the construction and trading team for active managed equities, including AUM of circa USD70 billion.
-Her non-executive career has included directorships at Brewin Dolphin Limited, Hampden Company plc and Ecclesiastical Insurance PLC with particular expertise in chairing remuneration committees.
-1 Internal RBC Non- Executive Directorship 1 External Non-Executive Directorship Polly Williams (Residency: UK) Chair of Risk Committee Member of Audit, Human Resources Committee and Nomination Committees Ms Williams is a chartered accountant and her executive career included becoming a partner of one of the "Big Four" consultancy practices in the financial sector practice.
-Following her executive career, Ms Williams has held a number of non-executive directorships in and out of the financial service industry including at both publicly listed and private organisations.
-She has accountancy and industry experience and particular expertise in chairing of Audit and Risk Committees.
-1 Internal RBC Non- Executive Directorship 3 External Non-Executive Directorships Tim Wade (Residency: UK) Chair of Audit Committee Member of Risk, Human Resources and Nomination Committees Mr Wade is a chartered account.
+1 Internal RBC Non- Executive Directorship 3 External Non- Executive Directorships Caroline Taylor (Residency: UK) Chair of Human Resources Committee Member of Audit, Risk and Nomination Committees Ms Taylor's executive career was primarily based at Goldman Sachs where she built and managed a global portfolio within the construction and trading team for actively managed equity portfolios, with an AUM of circa USD70 billion.
+Her non-executive career has included directorships at Brewin Dolphin Limited, Hampden and Company and Ecclesiastical Insurance plc with particular expertise in chairing remuneration committees.
+1 Internal RBC Non- Executive Directorship 1 External Non- Executive Directorship Polly Williams (Residency: UK) Chair of Risk Committee Member of Audit, Human Resources and Nomination Committees Ms Williams is a chartered accountant and her executive career included becoming a partner of one of the "Big Four" accountancy practices in the financial sector practice.
+Following her executive career, Ms Williams has held a number of non-executive directorships in and out of the financial services industry including at both publicly listed and private organisations.
+She has accountancy and industry experience and expertise in chairing of Audit and Risk Committees.
+1 Internal RBC Non- Executive Directorship 4 External Non- Executive Directorships 1 Trusteeship Tim Wade (Residency: UK) Chair of Audit Committee Member of Risk, Human Resources and Nomination Committees Mr Wade is a chartered accountant.
 He has had a successful executive career in the financial services industry including as a partner at a large international consultancy practice and CEO and CFO roles in house at financial institutions.
 As a non-executive director Mr Wade has held a number of directorships at large publicly listed and private organisations within insurance and banking.
-He has particular expertise in chairing Audit and Risk Committees.
-3 External Non-Executive Directorships
+He has expertise in chairing Audit and Risk Committees. • 4 External Non- Executive Directorships